 If you were hurt or lost a loved one in an industrial accident, you may qualify to pursue legal remedies under Texas law.
-There may be multiple options depending on your circumstances, so rely on Husain Law & Associates, P.C. to help you navigate the process.
+There may be multiple options depending on your circumstances, so rely on Husain Law + Associates — Houston Accident & Injury Lawyers, P.C. to help you navigate the process.
 Please contact us today to set up a no-cost case evaluation with a Houston industrial accident attorney.
 A summary of the laws is also informative.

 Depending on the specific industry, the workplace environment for industrial employees is constantly in flux and made up of many moving parts.
 The employment setting may be a factory, warehouse, manufacturer, construction site, loading dock, logistics center, and many others where dangerous equipment is necessary to perform job tasks.
 Accidents frequently occur, including:

 - Slip and falls caused by spills, slick surfaces, and clutter;